sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 Now click on "Update dataset/schema" to update the schema of the dataset.
 Sample data for the dataset will be displayed followed by the schema.

 In the example below, a dataset is created from a housing.csv file.
 It is a comma-separated file with a header row specifying the names of the various columns.
-Can view file after browse on clicking view file button next to browse.
+Can view file after browse by clicking view file button next to browse.

 .. figure:: ../../_assets/tutorials/dataset/2.PNG
    :alt: Dataset